You are here

 If you are looking for more examples of how to highlight your international experience to employers, here are some additional resources that could be helpful.
 These resources vary; feel free to check them out!

 - Every person’s international experience is different.
-Stop by Career & Internship Services or the UMD International Education Office to discuss your specific experience and how to market your unique self!
+Stop by Career & Internship Services or UMD Study Abroad to discuss your specific experience and how to market your unique self!

 - Abroad Adventures - Peer Into Your Career blog, UMD Career & Internship Services